maybetonyfu/daily-quote/README.md

 ### How to make my own ?
 * Fork this repo
 * * `cp config.sample config`
-* Create an ssh key pair (or use an exsting one), add the public key to your github account and public key to this repo (The git ignore file will ignore .pri, .key and .epk, if yours is otherwise or doesn't have an extension please change to one of these)
+* Create an ssh key pair (or use an exsting one), add the public key to your github account and private key to your repo (The git ignore file will ignore .pri, .key and .epk, if yours is otherwise or doesn't have an extension please change to one of these)
 * Modify the config file, make sure your mashape identity key and github credential are correct
-* `docker build -t dayly-updater . && docker run -d --restart always daily-updater`
+* `docker build -t daily-quote . && docker run -d --restart always daily-quote`

 ### Configuration
 * mashape_key: mashape access key, must use your own
 * category: Categories of quotes.
-Available: movies/famous
+Available opetions: movies/famous
 * github_user_name:  Your github display name, must use your own
 * github_user_email: Your github email, must use your own
 * github_ssh_key: Your github ssh key, the public key must be installed under your account, must use your own